frida/frida-website/_i18n/en/_docs/stalker.md

     GumExecCtx * ctx, GumArm64Writer * cw);
 ```

-Finally, note that in AArch64 architecture, it is only possible to make a direct
+Finally, note that in the AArch64 architecture, it is only possible to make a
-branch to code within ±128 MB of the caller, and using an indirect branch is
+direct branch to code within ±128 MB of the caller, and using an indirect branch
-more expensive (both in terms of code size and performance).
+is more expensive (both in terms of code size and performance).
 Therefore, as we
 write more and more instrumented blocks, we will get further and further away
 from the shared prologue and epilogue.
 If we get more than 128 MB away, we
 simply write out another copy of these prologues and epilogues to use.
 This